mann107/bibliotheca/README.md

 A University version of Bibliotheca could be made available shortly, it would be created by the same people (unless you would like to help...)

+> [!WARNING]
+> Although we are trying to push out the most recent versions of everything, there can be mishaps that happen.
+Be sure to check whether or not the information is still relevant!

 ## The Main Purpose of Bibliotheca
 - Help others succeed in their educational journeys
 - Save you from suffering